 Simply copy the

-wallet.json files onto suitable hardware, for example an encrypted USB stick.
+wallet.json files from your Wasabi data folder onto suitable hardware, for example an encrypted USB stick.

 Note that this file has the encrypted private keys, meaning that you only need the password to spend the bitcoin.